 When Windows 7 was launched, Microsoft publicized how the operating system could take you to your desktop in a matter of minutes compared to previous operating systems making it far more productive than Windows Vista and Windows XP.
 All the good work that was done in Windows 7 was completely undone with the launch of Windows 8.
 No wonder then, that Windows 8 received a lukewarm response when it was launched.
 The trouble with Windows 8 is that users still need to get to the desktop to start their tasks, (the Metro UI only partially serves the purpose) and to get to the desktop, you need to get past the lock screen, and the log in screen, both of which are redundant time wasting activities.
 Clearly, you don’t want to begin your day with an exasperated sigh everyday!
 In my previous post, I showed you how to disable the Windows lock screen.
-In this post, we’ll take a look at how to dismiss the Windows 8 log in screen, so that you can get to where you’re going in a single click.
+In this post, we’ll take a look at how to bypass Windows 8 login screen, so that you can get to where you’re going in a single click.

-How to Dismiss the Windows 8 Log in Screen
+How to Bypass Windows 8 Login Screen

 1. On the Start screen, type Run to display the Run window.
 Alternatively press Windows +R.